cetz-package/cetz/lib/plot.typ

 ///                  - `"school-book"`: Draw axes x and y as arrows with both crossing at $(0, 0)$
 ///                  - `"left"`: Draw axes x and y as arrows, the y axis stays on the left (at `x.min`)
 ///                              and the x axis at the bottom (at `y.min`)
+/// - plot-style (style,function): Style used for drawing plot graphs
+///                                This style gets inherited by all plots.
+/// - mark-style (style,function): Style used for drawing plot marks.
+///                                This style gets inherited by all plots.
 /// - name (string): Element name
 /// - options (any): The following options are supported per axis
 ///                  and must be prefixed by `<axis-name>-`, e.G.